conan-io/docs/creating_packages/getting_started.rst

     $ mkdir hellopkg && cd hellopkg
     $ conan new hello/0.1 --template=cmake_lib
     File saved: conanfile.py
-    File saved: src/CMakeLists.txt
+    File saved: CMakeLists.txt
     File saved: src/hello.cpp
     File saved: src/hello.h
     File saved: test_package/conanfile.py
-    File saved: test_package/src/CMakeLists.txt
+    File saved: test_package/CMakeLists.txt
     File saved: test_package/src/example.cpp

 The generated files are:

-- **conanfile.py**: On the root folder, there is a *conanfile.py* which is the main recipe file, responsible for defining how the package is built and consumed.
+- **conanfile.py**: On the root folder, there is a *conanfile.py* which is the main recipe file, responsible for defining how the package is built and consumed, and a simple generic *CMakeLists.txt* to build it, with nothing specific about Conan in it.
-- **src** folder: the *src* folder that contains the simple C++ "hello" library with a simple generic *CMakeLists.txt* to build it, with nothing specific about Conan in it.
+- **src** folder: the *src* folder that contains the simple C++ "hello" library.
 - (optional) **test_package** folder: contains an *example* application that will require and link with the created package.
   It is not mandatory, but it is useful to check that our package is correctly created.